SarahJBojorquez/SarahJBojorquez/README.md

 - 👋 Hello!
 My name is **Sarah**.
 - 👀 I’m interested in ... *Everything!* I love to learn new things and enjoy learning for the sake of learning.
 - 🌱 I’m currently learning ...
-Data Analysis, Python, AWS, Linux, R, SQL
+Data Analysis, Python, AWS, Linux, R, SQL, Javascript, Git
 - 💞️ I’m looking to collaborate on ...
 Interesting beginner Data Analysis projects I can be of value to.
 - 📫 How to reach me ... sarahbojorquez1107 at gmail.com
 <div></div>